awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

 This step is optional if you plan to create a deployment stage\.
 + On the **Step 3: Add build stage** page, do one of the following, and then choose **Next**:
   + Choose **Skip build stage** if you plan to create a deployment stage\.
   + From **Build provider**, choose a custom action provider of build services, and provide the configuration details for that provider\.
-For an example of how to add Jenkins as a build provider, see [Tutorial: Create a Four\-Stage Pipeline](tutorials-four-stage-pipeline.md)\.
+For an example of how to add Jenkins as a build provider, see [Tutorial: Create a four\-stage pipeline](tutorials-four-stage-pipeline.md)\.
   + From **Build provider**, choose **AWS CodeBuild**\.

     In **Region**, choose the AWS Region where the resource exists\.
 The **Region** field designates where the AWS resources are created for this action type and provider type\.
 This field is displayed only for actions where the action provider is an AWS service\.
 The **Region** field defaults to the same AWS Region as your pipeline\.